sruthysreekanth/Dental21/README.md

 # Dental21
-Estimated Revenue and Unique Patient Count-2023
+Estimated Revenue and Unique Patient Count-2023.Analysis was conducted in SQL & Excel

 # Objective:
 The task is to estimate how much revenue Dental21 can expect in 2023 and how many distinct patients they will have gained by the end of 2023.